 The Authority covenants that it will disseminate in a timely manner, not in excess of ten business days after the occurrence of the "Reportable Event" (as described below), to the MSRB in an electronic format as prescribed by the MSRB, accompanied by identifying information as prescribed by the MSRB, the disclosure of the occurrence of a Reportable Event.
 Certain Reportable Events are required to be disclosed only to the extent that such Reportable Event is material, as materiality is interpreted under the 1934 Act.
-The "Reportable Events," certain of which may not be applicable to the 2019B Bonds, are:
+The "Reportable Events," certain of which may not be applicable to the 2019C Bonds, are:

-- 1. principal and interest payment delinquencies; - 2. non-payment related defaults, if material; - 3. unscheduled draws on debt service reserves reflecting financial difficulties; - 4. unscheduled draws on credit enhancements reflecting financial difficulties; - 5. substitution of credit or liquidity providers, or their failure to perform; - 6. adverse tax opinions, the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the 2019B Bonds, or other material events affecting the tax status of the 2019B Bonds; - 7. modifications to rights of Bondholders, if material; - 8.
-2019B Bond calls, if material, and tender offers; - 9. defeasances; - 10. release, substitution or sale of property securing repayment of the 2019B Bonds, if material; - 11. rating changes; - 12. bankruptcy, insolvency, receivership or similar event of the Authority (such a Reportable Event will be considered to have occurred in the following instances: the appointment of a receiver, fiscal agent or similar officer for the Authority in a proceeding under the U.S. Bankruptcy Code or in any other proceeding under state or federal law in which a court or governmental authority has assumed jurisdiction over substantially all of the assets or business of the Authority, or if the jurisdiction of the Authority has been assumed by leaving the Authority and the Authority's officials or officers in possession but subject to the supervision and orders of a court or governmental authority, or the entry of an order confirming a plan of reorganization, arrangement or liquidation by a court or governmental authority having supervision or jurisdiction over substantially all of the assets or business of the Authority);
+- 1. principal and interest payment delinquencies; - 2. non-payment related defaults, if material; - 3. unscheduled draws on debt service reserves reflecting financial difficulties; - 4. unscheduled draws on credit enhancements reflecting financial difficulties; - 5. substitution of credit or liquidity providers, or their failure to perform;

-- 13. the consummation of a merger, consolidation, or acquisition involving the Authority or the sale of all or substantially all of the assets of the Authority, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; - 14. appointment of a successor or additional trustee or the change of name of a trustee, if material; - 15. incurrence of a financial obligation^{} of the Authority, if material, or agreement to covenants, events of default, remedies, priority rights, or other similar terms of a financial obligation of the Authority, any of which affect Bondholders, if material; and - 16. default, event of acceleration, termination event, modification of terms, or other similar events under the terms of a financial obligation of the Authority, any of which reflect financial difficulties.
+- 6. adverse tax opinions, the issuance by the Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the 2019C Bonds, or other material events affecting the tax status of the 2019C Bonds; - 7. modifications to rights of Bondholders, if material; - 8.
+2019C Bond calls, if material, and tender offers; - 9. defeasances; - 10. release, substitution or sale of property securing repayment of the 2019C Bonds, if material; - 11. rating changes; - 12. bankruptcy, insolvency, receivership or similar event of the Authority (such a Reportable Event will be considered to have occurred in the following instances: (i) the appointment of a receiver, fiscal agent or similar officer for the Authority in a proceeding under the U.S. Bankruptcy Code or in any other proceeding under state or federal law in which a court or governmental authority has assumed jurisdiction over substantially all of the assets or business of the Authority; (ii) if the jurisdiction of the Authority has been assumed by leaving the Authority and the Authority's officials or officers in possession but subject to the supervision and orders of a court or governmental authority; or (iii) the entry of an order confirming a plan of reorganization, arrangement or liquidation by a court or governmental authority having supervision or jurisdiction over substantially all of the assets or business of the Authority all of the assets or business of the Authority is official by a court or governmental authority having supervision or jurisdiction over substantially all of the assets or business of the Authority is a court or governmental authority having supervision or jurisdiction over substantially all of the assets or business of the Authority); - 13. the consummation of a merger, consolidation or acquisition involving the Authority or the sale of all or substantially all of the assets of the Authority, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; - 14. appointment of a successor or additional trustee or the change of name of a trustee, if material; - 15. incurrence of a financial obligation^{} of the Authority, if material, or agreement to covenants, events of default, remedies, priority rights or other similar terms of a financial obligation of the Authority, any of which affect Bondholders, if material; and - 16. default, event of acceleration, termination event, modification of terms or other similar events under the terms of a financial obligation of the Authority, any of which reflect financial difficulties.